erikh2000/web-enc-at-rest/README.md

 ### Changing Password or Username

-You need to re-encrypt your app data with the new password.
-To do this, you write a re-encryption function that reads all of your encrypted data from persistent storage, and rewrites it back, encrypted using the new credentials.
-Pass this function to `changeCredentialsAndReEncrypt()` and it will handle the changes in an atomic way to avoid bricking user data.
+You need to re-encrypt your app data with the new credentials.
+If you don't, the user won't be able to access their data with the new credentials, effectively bricking it.
+To re-encrypt, you write a re-encryption function that reads all of your encrypted data from persistent storage, and rewrites it back, encrypted using the new credentials.
+Pass this function to `changeCredentialsAndReEncrypt()` and it will handle the changes in an atomic way to protect integrity of data and persisted state.

 ```javascript
   import { changeCredentialsAndReEncrypt } from 'web-enc-at-rest';